 We are Blake and Diana Roberts and we have been helping customers list and sell real estate for the past 10 years and during that time we have closed hundreds of real estate transactions and have extensive experience in single-family homes, listing and selling properties for banks and mortgage companies, working with investment properties and investors, vacant land, and land development.

-We can help with many things in regard to selling your probate property, such as:
+We can help with many ways in regards to selling your probate property:

 Joint tenants (or tenancy) with right of survivorship (JTWROS) is a type of ownership of real property or financial assets in which all joint owners have equal portions of ownership that are immediately re-allocated to remaining owners if one or more owner dies.